HER PAIN

 (looks away and walks towards the Kitchen)

-I am having a headache.
-So I was just— (Stopping in her tracks, she speaks softly)
+I am having a headache, Ma.
+So I was just—

 You can't even bear a small scolding?
 Pathetic.

-The silence around her was a stark contrast to the turmoil within.
+The silence around Aarushi was a stark contrast to the turmoil within.

 This was a constant, aching reality in her life—a script that never changed.
 Her parents always prioritized her siblings.
 Ruhi's wishes were commands; Anurag's whims were catered to without question.
 Aarushi, however, was an afterthought, her presence often met with criticism or, worse, indifference.